Go directly to the content

 Are there side effects of light therapy?

 Red light is known as safe and gentle, especially compared to more intensive treatments like lasers or IPL.
-However, there are a few things to keep in mind:
+Still, there are a few things to keep in mind:

 • Mild skin irritation with excessive use or low-quality devices